osamaayub/scylla-cloud-getting-started/client/README.md

 Run the application using `npm start`.

-The `starter` project doesn't require a backend.
-You can add, update and delete items, however they are not saved and will disappear when you refresh the browser.

-If you want to use the `end` project, you will first need to [implement the backend](../server/nodejs/README.md).
+You will first need to [implement the backend](../server/nodejs/README.md).

 ## Using the starter project